Paisley Terrier

-The Paisley Terrier was a breed of terrier-type dog that is now extinct.
+The Paisley or Clydesdale Terrier was a breed of terrier-type dog that is now extinct.
 Originating in Scotland, the Paisley Terrier was bred primarily as a pet and showdog version of the Skye Terrier, and was the progenitor of today's Yorkshire Terrier.
 The breed was called the Paisley Terrier since most of the dogs came from that location, but it was also called the Clydesdale Terrier, for another location in the Clyde Valley where the dogs were bred.

 Appearance

 The appearance of the Paisley Terrier was similar to the Skye Terrier, but it was shorter backed and weighed around 7 kg (16 lbs), about half the weight of today's Skye Terrier.
 The breed had a flowing "silvery, soft jacket" (coat) of blue and tan, and was shown along with the hard-coated Skye Terriers.
 They were further described as having a great profusion of silky fur with very profuse ear feathering (long hair on the ears).
 To differentiate it from the Skye, it was nicknamed the Silky.
 From the earliest time of the breed, the beauty of the coat won prizes at dog shows.
 Traditionally, the dogs were shown standing on a box, so that the length of the silky coat could be shown to its best advantage.

 The Paisley Terrier was described in 1894 as "an excellent house dog, and most suitable for a lady who wishes something more substantial than a toy", but the care requirements for the coat made it less desirable than some other popular breeds as a pet.